Success and Motivation

 Note:

-If you use a To-Do List, prepare a To-Do List pattern that has your goals at the top of it.
-If you use an Action Program , then your goals should be at the top of your Project systematic list.
+If you use a To-Do List, prepare a pattern with your goals at the top.
+If you use an Action Program, your goals should be at the top of your Project systematic list.

 4. Make an effective Plan